spyhimself/simple_shell/README.md

-simple shell by Ayyoub Chentih and Ayman TARAR
+Simple Shell by Ayyoub Chentih and Ayman TARAR